 Essentially, site restore options can prevent you from troubleshooting unexpected errors.
-You can simply go to a recent site backup, restore it, and immediately solve the problem.
+You can go to a recent site backup, restore it, and immediately solve the problem.

 To make sure you don’t lose important website files, you’ll want to have a recovery plan.
 Don’t worry, we’ll give you a step-by-step guide on how to restore WordPress from a backup!